stephbanh/sql-challenge/README.md

 #### Context

 Providing queries and feedback to a hypotehtical company about its employees.
+These queries and subsequent database were made largely in the interest of the HR department.

 #### Data Modeling